udoprog/fixed-map/README.md

 }
 ```

-But with `fixed-map` you can do it like this without (hopefully) incurring
+But with a fixed [`Map`] you can do it idiomatically like this, without
-any drop in performance:
+incurring a drop in performance:

 ```rust
 use fixed_map::{Key, Map};